ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

    -  Pre-Arm safety check failure is also indicated by the red arming light double flashing and then repeating.
-   -  If the Pre-Arm check fails go to the :ref:`Prearm Safety Check Page <prearm_safety_check>` and correct the problem or disable the check before continuing.
+   -  If the Pre-Arm check fails go to the :ref:`Prearm Safety Check Page <common-prearm-safety-checks>` and correct the problem or disable the check before continuing.

 #.
 When you can Arm successfully, apply a small amount of throttle, and